mohammadshahidbeigh/mohammadshahidbeigh/README.md

 <p align="left"> <a href="https://twitter.com/m0hammad_shahid" target="blank"><img src="https://img.shields.io/twitter/follow/m0hammad_shahid?logo=twitter&style=for-the-badge" alt="m0hammad_shahid" /></a>
 </p>

 <div align="center">👋 Hi there!
 I'm Shahid, and one year ago, I discovered a passion for software engineering that has since become a driving force in my life.
 I've been particularly fascinated by exploring javascript, typescript, react, next.js, node.js, and the GenAI ecosystem.
 Currently, I'm on the lookout for opportunities in full-stack web development.
 I have a keen interest in roles involving react.js and next.js or full-stack with GenAI.
-What excites me the most are startup environments where I can collaborate closely with a tight-knit team and make meaningful contributions...
+What excites me the most are startup environments where I can collaborate closely with a tight-knit team and make meaningful contributions.
 </div>